Kate O'Flynn: Career

-In 2013, she performed at the National Theatre in its production of Simon Stephens' Port.
-Writing in The Guardian, Maddy Costa noted: "As Rachael […], she grew from a mouthy 11-year-old to a downtrodden but resilient 24-year-old – and in the process transformed from a relative unknown to a star in the making".
+In 2013, she performed at the National Theatre in its production of Port.
+Writing in The Guardian, Maddy Costa noted: "As Rachael [sic] in Simon Stephens's Port, she grew from a mouthy 11-year-old to a downtrodden but resilient 24-year-old – and in the process transformed from a relative unknown to a star in the making".
 Her performance won her the Critics' Circle's Jack Tinker Award for Most Promising Newcomer (other than a playwright).
 She returned to the National Theatre, playing Jo in its 2014 production of Shelagh Delaney's A Taste of Honey.

+In 2014, O'Flynn appeared in her second Mike Leigh film Mr. Turner.
+She would then go on to appear in another of Leigh's films, Peterloo, in 2018.
-She appeared in the 2014 film Mr. Turner and in 2015 O'Flynn played the part of Dr Peep in police comedy drama No Offence.
-She reprised her role in series 2.

-In 2016, O'Flynn played Myrtle in the BBC Radio 4 sitcom Dot set in the Cabinet War Rooms.
+In 2015 O'Flynn played the part of Dr Peep in police comedy drama No Offence, reprising her role in all three series.
+The following year, O'Flynn played Myrtle in the BBC Radio 4 sitcom Dot set in the Cabinet War Rooms.
 In the same year, she also played Lady Alexandrina De Courcy in the ITV costume drama Doctor Thorne, based on Anthony Trollope's novel of the same name.
-O'Flynn played Alice Peabody, the new boss at Hard News in Bridget Jones' Baby.
+O'Flynn also played Alice Peabody, the new boss at Hard News in Bridget Jones's Baby.

-Also in 2016, O'Flynn appeared in the BBC series Father Brown episode 5 and 6 "The Eagle and the Daw" as Katherine Corven.
+Also in 2016, O'Flynn appeared in episode 6 of the second series of BBC's Father Brown "The Eagle and the Daw" as Katherine Corven.
 She reprised the character in the 2017 episode 6.2 "The Jackdaw's Revenge".

-In 2019 O'Flynn played Victoria Woodcock in the 2019 television drama Brexit: The Uncivil War, written by James Graham.
+In 2019 O'Flynn played Victoria Woodcock in the television drama Brexit: The Uncivil War, written by James Graham.
 In 2021, she appeared in the miniseries Landscapers as DC Emma Lancing.
 In 2022, O'Flynn appeared in Death in Paradise as DI Neville Parker's sister Izzy.

-That year she was cast in Everyone Else Burns for Channel 4, playing Fiona, the wife of Simon Bird’s character David.
+In 2023, she was cast in Everyone Else Burns for Channel 4, playing Fiona, the wife of Simon Bird’s character David.
+For this, she won a Royal Television Society North West Award for Best Performance in a Comedy.
+O'Flynn also appeared as Jen in Henpocalypse! on BBC Two; in the same year she played the lead character, Cassie, in the BBC Radio Four psychological drama Spores.
+In 2024, O'Flynn played Princess Mary Tudor in My Lady Jane, with The i Paper writing she "almost steals the show".